 Medical Conditions – If your child is sick, has an infection, or has some underlying medical condition, this could be causing bad breath because of acid reflux, mucus, and gases.
 This is why it’s important to assess all of your child’s symptoms.

 The best way to prevent halitosis is to practice a consistent good oral hygiene routine.
 Your child should brush their teeth twice a day with a soft-bristle toothbrush and fluoride toothpaste.
 Children under 3 years old should use fluoride toothpaste the size of a grain of rice and children over 3 should use a pea-sized amount.

 Your child should also floss once a day to remove food debris from in between the teeth to prevent interproximal cavities.
-Regular dental cleanings and check up every 6 months will prevent oral health problems and remove plaque and tartar build up that contribute to bad breath.
+Regular dental cleanings and check-ups every 6 months will prevent oral health problems and remove plaque and tartar buildup that contribute to bad breath.

 You may limit how many pungent foods your child eats daily and try to increase their saliva production by ensuring they stay hydrated or chew on sugarless gum to increase saliva production.

 When to Visit the Dentist for Bad Breath: